 - Rosemary with sage, oregano, and lemon thyme

-Choose a soil which is both loamy and well-draining and ideally one which contains nutrients that will keep your plants healthy.
-If you are a beginner gardener it may be easier to start off with saplings as opposed to seeds.
+Don't think that you have ot start everything from seed.
+If you are a beginner gardener it may be easier to start off with plug plants from the garden centres as opposed to seeds.
 This will also mean that your crops will have a head-start and you will see results sooner.
-Plant each sapling so that the roots are completely covered by the soil and leave sufficient space for each sapling to develop.
-Water in the plants thoroughly until water appears from the drainage hole.